tearflake/symp-intro/docs/symp.md

         (NODE
             (NAME runtime)
             (CONTENT
-                (USING math stdlib)
-                (RUNGRAPH
+                (USING (ALIAS opt optimizer) (ALIAS sl stdlib)) (RUNGRAPH
                     (EDGE
                         (SOURCE BEGIN)
                         (INSTR
-                            (ASGN expr (syntax PARAMS))
+                            (ASGN expr (opt/syntax PARAMS))
-                            (TEST (nth expr 0) "ERROR")
+                            (TEST (sl/nth expr 0) "ERROR")
                             (ASGN RESULT "syntax error"))
                         (TARGET END))

                     (EDGE
                         (SOURCE BEGIN)
-                        (INSTR (ASGN RESULT (stringify (semantics expr))))
+                        (INSTR (ASGN RESULT (sl/stringify (opt/semantics expr))))
                         (TARGET END)))))))
 ```

 Root node sets up a small interface containing an editor, a button, and a feedback paragraph.
 Below the root node, the example declares `syntax`, `semantics`, and `runtime` nodes.
 Symbolprose `runtime` node utilizes Symbolmatch `syntax` and Symbolverse `semantics` nodes.
 After entering a math expression and pressing the `Optimize` button in the user interface, the `runtime` node is executed.
 Here, the `syntax` node checks the syntax of entered math expressions.
 If the syntax rules decide it is valid, the same input is passed through the `semantics` node that performs the optimization.
 Finally, optimized expression is outputted to the UI paragraph.

 In summary, if we pass a parameter like `(add 0 (mul 7 1))` to this example, we may expect an output like `7` in the output.
 The constructions used in this specific example represent a pattern capable of handling more complex domain specific programming frameworks.

 ## 4. conclusion

 Symp defines an execution model where program structure, computation, and user interfaces are integrated through a uniform symbolic tree.
-Through this approach, Symp provides a minimal but complete foundation for constructing new micro-languages, application runtimes, and interactive tools without leaving the symbolic domain.
-Its deterministic referencing, distributed responsibility model, and filesystem-aligned structure allow incremental system growth with minimal coordination overhead.
+Through this approach, Symp provides a foundation for constructing new micro-languages, application runtimes, and interactive tools without leaving the symbolic domain.
+Its deterministic referencing, distributed responsibility model, and filesystem-aligned structure allow incremental system growth.